10 Best Things to Do on Christmas in Paris

 Each of its avenues is filled with multicolored bulbs formed the most diverse forms, projections and luminous arches.
 Likewise, all its historic buildings and monuments are also filled with these lights and show their best face to Parisians and visitors who come from all over the world.

-Although all over the city you will find unforgettable Christmas lights, there are some areas that you can not miss: the Champs Elysees, the Place Vendôme, the entire neighborhood of Montmartre or Bercy Village are some of these areas.
+Although all over the city you will find unforgettable Christmas lights, there are some areas that you can not miss: the Champs Elysees, the Place Vendôme, the entire Montmartre district or Bercy Village are some of these areas.

 During the Christmas season, several neighborhoods of Paris install the Marchés de Nöel, Christmas markets that are one of the great attractions of the city when you visit it in December.
 Strolling through them, with their smells and colors, you will feel transported to a magical world.